 The Lodge at Blue Sky offers mountaintop picnic baskets for a romantic lunch, nighttime snacks beside an outdoor fire pit, and a special breakfast at a secret cabin that is a little-known secret among the locals!

-Some of our favorite aspects of this lodge in Coalville are the horse-drawn sleigh ride for a romantic winter weekend getaway, close proximity to Salt Lake City airport, 3,500 expansive acres to do plenty of activities, and heli-skiing for the brave of heart!
+Some of our favorite aspects of this lodge in Coalville are the horse-drawn sleigh ride for a romantic winter weekend getaway, proximity to Salt Lake City airport, 3,500 expansive acres to do plenty of activities, and heli-skiing for the brave of heart!

 Plus, there are plenty of accommodation options here for you to choose from, like the Creek Houses, Sky Lodge, and Earth Suites.